ccheng11/BBK_CPCP/README.md

 Kung, James Kai-sing.
 2014.
 "The Emperor Strikes Back: Political Status, Career Incentives, and Grain Procurement during China's Great Leap Famine." *Political Science Research and Methods 2*(2): 179-211.

 Shih, Victor C. 2022. *Coalitions of the Weak: Elite Politics in China from Mao's Strategem to the Rise of Xi*.
 New York, NY: Cambridge University Press.

-Shih, Victor, Wei Shan, and Mingxing Liu.
-2010.
-"Gauging the Elite Political Equilibrium in the CCP: A Quantitative Approach Using Biographical Data." *China Quarterly 201*: 79-103.

 Shih, Victor, Christopher Adolph, and Mingxing Liu.
 2012.
 "Getting Ahead in the Communist Party: Explaining the Advancement of Central Committee Members in China." *American Political Science Review 106*(1): 166-187.